Rev. Bere Gil Soto

-Bere has a Master’s of Divinity and a Master’s of Arts in Marriage and Family Therapy, both from the Christian Theological Seminary and an undergraduate degree in Psychology from Universidad Autónoma de San Luis Potosí in México.
+Bere holds a Master of Divinity and a Master of Arts in Marriage and Family Therapy from Christian Theological Seminary, and an undergraduate degree in Psychology from Universidad Autónoma de San Luis Potosí in México.
+She is an ordained minister of the Christian Church (Disciples of Christ) in the United States and Canada.

 Getting to Know Bere